GersonRS/modern-gitops-stack/website/content/en/contact/_index.md

 ---
 title: "Contact Us"
 subtitle: ""
-description: "Is the DevOps Stack the right tool for you?
+description: "Is the Modern Gitops Stack the right tool for you?
 Contact us to find out!"
 draft: false
 ---

 ### Let's talk

-Is the DevOps Stack the right tool for you?
+Is the Modern Gitops Stack the right tool for you?
 Contact us to find out!

 * **Phone: +41 21 619 10 02**
 * **Mail: info@camptocamp.com**